joshuafouch/my-website/src/posts/Junior_Thesis.md

 **by Joshua Fouch**

 _This was written in **2022** as my 11th grade Thesis paper, based off of the scholastic way of writing in the Summa Theologica of Saint Thomas Aquinas.
-Please don't just my 11th grade mind, hah..._
+Please don't judge my 11th grade mind, hah..._

 ---